Fanaticism comes from any form of chosen blindness accompanying the pursuit of a single dogma. - John Berger

 2. A good home isn’t about income, fenced in yard, or how clean your house is.

 I am the proud parent of two human children, two cats, and two dogs.
 My human children I was allowed to have and raise without any input from anyone.
 As long as I didn’t neglect nor abuse them, people just roll their eyes when you do/don’t allow too much/too little screen time.
 When you do/don’t feed organic food.
 When you do/don’t have viola lessons 2x week per kid.

-The reality is that we are much more judgment about who is allowed to have a pet.
-Which is ridiculous.
+The reality is that we are much more judgmental about who is allowed to have a pet, which is ridiculous.

 According to the SPCA, “Each year, approximately 2.7 million animals are euthanized (1.2 million dogs and 1.4 million cats).”

 Let me repeat that number for you: 2.7 million animals are euthanized

 And you’re worried that I don’t have a fenced-in yard?
 That the dog will be home alone for too long during the day?
 What that translates to is a dog is better off dead than in a home where he will be crated 8 hours a day.
 Maybe not Rex that’s currently up for adoption, but Rex is taking up a spot that Cooper needs.
 See, Cooper is scheduled to be euthanized tomorrow due to overcrowding at a local shelter.
 You can neither create nor destroy matter, which means we can not just will another open kennel in a shelter.
 There’s only so much room on the Ark, and not everyone is going to make it.
 Cooper won’t make it because Rex still hasn’t found the perfect home.